 As students, consumers, and citizens of the world, it just makes sense for us to step away from Netflix, turn off our phones, and “think theatre” for a change.
 I hope you’ll join me at PlayMakers this season.

 Elizabeth Holmes is a sophomore journalism major at UNC-Chapel Hill and spends her afternoons as a second-year work study in the PlayMakers Repertory Company marketing department.
-Have a look at our full season line-up or buy a ticket for The Cake today!
+Have a look at our full season line-up or buy a ticket for Sense and Sensibility today!